bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-12-newsletter.md

 lang: en
 ---
-This week's newsletter summarizes a proposal to allow casual LN users stay offline for up to several months at a time and describes a document about allowing transaction information servers to host unused wallet addresses.
+This week's newsletter summarizes a proposal to allow casual LN users to stay offline for up to several months at a time and describes a document about allowing transaction information servers to host unused wallet addresses.
 Also included are our regular sections with the summary of a Bitcoin Core PR Review Club, announcements of new software releases and